So you want to learn how to fly? That’s great news. You’re about to embark on an exciting and challenging adventure.

 Don't panic: There's a lot of steps outlined here.
-It's confusing to begin with, but the next milestone on a pilot's agenda is made very clear by their flying school.
+It's confusing to begin with, but the next milestone on your agenda will be made very clear by your flying school.

 FlyGA — Your Journey Begins

 Learning to fly and becoming a pilot requires a lot of time, dedication and persistence — especially if you’re aiming to do it professionally.
 Being up in the sky carries huge risk and responsibility; hence the need for stringent examinations and hour building.

 Flying is also incredibly rewarding as both occupation and hobby.
 If you decide to pursue becoming a pilot, FlyGA is here to help get you started.
 We’ll set you on the right track and aim to provide specialist products to guide you through the PPL.